buggyrace/buggy-race-about/docs/teaching/progress.md

 ### Login activity

-The admin dashboard summaries who's logged in (to the race server) today, who's logged in during the last seven days, and who has never logged in.
+The [admin dashboard](../running/dashboard) summarises who's logged in (to the race server) today, who's logged in during the last seven days, and who has never logged in.
 This allows you to quickly see any students who have not accessed the race server _while logged in_.

 We don't track activity of site visitors who have not logged in — so browsing the tech notes and scrutinising the specs, which is a sound way for a student